Get easy tips for how to use Himi gouache. This inexpensive gouache is perfect for beginners.

 Colors can be mixed like any other paint.
 You will probably find that you use a ton of white paint to lighten the colors.
-If you run out of white, more Himi gouache can be purchased from Aliexpress or you could just mix it with a tube of white gouache from another brand.

 If the paint dries on the mixing tray, it is still usable.
 Add a few drops of water and let them sit before painting.

 Since gouache is opaque, you can layer colors.
 To keep the colors from mixing, let the first layer dry completely before painting the next layer or the paint will reactivate and mix.

 You can paint light colors over dark with gouache.
 Himi gouache will need several coats to cover the dark color though.

 This paint contains a lot of pigment, so you may find that you need to change your water often.

 Sketches for your drawing can be done with pencil, watercolor pencils, or even colored pencils.

 If you use graphite pencils, make sure that you lightly erase the marks before painting.
 Graphite can be more difficult to cover.

 Please note: you can paint your background before or after.
 If you paint a dark background, use a light-colored pencil for sketching so that you can see the lines.

 - Sketch out your painting.
 Lightly erase if you use a regular pencil.